What Should You Do If You Can’t Fall Asleep?

 • Go rock-climbing

-Try not to drink anything before bedtime
+Tip: Try not to drink anything before sleeping.

 Nothing keeps you awake at night like having to pee!
 That’s why it’s a good idea to drink most of your liquids during the day.